cloudogu/sonar-cas-plugin/docs/architecture.md

 dependency injection.
 Unless they are manually instantiated each component must either have a default constructor or a constructor consisting of registered components.

+In terms of `ServletFilter` components, each filter must call the given `FilterChain` not more than once.
+Otherwise content may be written more than once which may lead to a plethora of weird CSS/script behaviour or visible content.

 ### CasIdentityProvider for browser-based requests

 The `CasIdentityProvider` takes care of logging-in or logging-out.
 Logging-in is by far the more complex process of both